cocotb/cocotb/docs/source/pytest_plugin.rst

 Building and Testing
 ====================

-:py:class:`cocotb_tools.pytest.hdl.HDL` interfaces with the :ref:`Python runners <howto-python-runner>` to build designs and run simulations.
+:py:class:`cocotb_tools._pytest.hdl.HDL` interfaces with the :ref:`Python runners <howto-python-runner>` to build designs and run simulations.
 The :py:class:`~cocotb_tools.runner.Runner` is fully configurable by using ``--cocotb-*`` command line arguments, configuration files like `pyproject.toml`_ or `fixture`_ arguments.